Borda/BIRL/README.md

 General methods that should be overwritten:
  * `_check_required_params(...)` verify that all required input parameters are given _[on the beginning of benchmark]_
- * `_prepare_registration(...)` if some extra preparation before running own image registrations are needed _[before each image registration experiment]_
+ * `_prepare_img_registration(...)` if some extra preparation before running own image registrations are needed _[before each image registration experiment]_
- * `_generate_regist_command(...)` prepare the registration command to be executed, also you can add generating complete registration script/macro if needed; execution using this command is measured as Execution time _[before each image registration experiment]_
+ * `_execute_img_registration` execute/perform the image registration, time of this methods is measured as execution time.
+In case you call external method from command line, just rewrite `_generate_regist_command(...)` which prepare the registration command to be executed, also you can add generating complete registration script/macro if needed; _[core of each image registration experiment]_
  * `_extract_warped_image_landmarks(...)` extract the required warped landmarks or perform landmark warping in this stage if it was not already part of the image registration _[after each image registration experiment]_
  * `_extract_execution_time(...)` optionally extract the execution time from the external script _[after each image registration experiment]_
  * `_clear_after_registration(...)` removing some temporary files generated during image registration _[after each image registration experiment]_